MeteoSwiss/meteodata-lab/README.md

+# meteodata-lab

-# meteodata-lab: Prototype for a model data processing framework on the basis of xarray.
+A model data processing framework based on xarray.

+**DISCLAIMER**

+> [!WARNING]
+> This project is BETA and will be experimental for the forseable future.
+Interfaces and functionality are likely to change, and the project itself may be scrapped.
+Do not use this software in any project/software that is operational.

 ## Install